Probabilistic Verification in Mechanism Design: Model

+where $\pi (\tau | \th)$ denotes the probability with which type $\th$ can pass test $\tau$.
+The spaces $X$, $\Th$, and $T$ are assumed to be Polish spaces.\footnote{We further assume that the primitives $u$, $v$, and $\pi$ are Borel measurable and that mechanisms are universally measurable.
+The details are in \cref{sec:measurability}.}

+The principal can give the agent one test from the set $T$.\footnote{If the principal can give multiple tests, then the resulting compound test can be included in $T$.
+A compound test may have more scores than ``pass'' and ``fail.'' \cref{sec:nonbinary} extends the model to allow for nonbinary tests.} The agent observes the selected test and chooses whether to \emph{try} on the test.
+This choice is costless.
+If the agent tries, his passage probability is determined by $\pi$.
+If the agent does not try, then he fails with certainty.
+The principal observes the test score (``pass'' or ``fail''), but not whether the agent tried.
+Thus, there is moral hazard as well as adverse selection.
+In \cref{sec:model_discussion}, we discuss why this modeling choice is natural in many applications. \cref{sec:nonbinary} considers tests with more than two scores.

-\subsection{Mechanisms and strategies}
+\paragraph{Mechanisms and strategies}

-The principal commits to a mechanism, which induces an extensive-form game that proceeds as follows.
-The agent sends a message to the principal.
-Based on the message, the principal selects a test.
-The agent observes the test and chooses whether to exert effort.
-Nature draws the test result, as prescribed by the passage rate and the agent's effort.
-The principal observes this result and takes a decision.
+The principal can commit to an arbitrary dynamic mechanism.
+We consider protocols of the following form, shown in \cref{fig:timing}.
+First the principal elicits a message from the agent.
+Based on the message, the principal selects a test and then sends a message to the agent.
+The agent sees the realized test and the message and then privately chooses whether to try on the test.
+Nature draws the test score: ``pass'' (denoted $1$) or ``fail'' (denoted $0$).
+The principal observes this score---but not whether the agent tried---and then makes a decision.